metalbear-co/metalbear.co/content/en/blog/mirrord-internals/index.md

 ### [3] listen

 To start accepting connections on our socket, we have to mark the socket as passive using the [listen](https://man7.org/linux/man-pages/man2/listen.2.html) system call.
-There are quite a few things happening in our “little” detour here, so let's take it step by step with the help of a visual.
+There are quite a few things happening in our “little” detour here, so let's take it step by step with the help of these diagrams below -
-{{<figure src="mirrord-listen-detour.gif" alt="mirrord listen detour" height="100%" width="100%">}}

-In our detour, notably, the following happen -

 - Change the socket state from `Bound` to `Listening` in our `SOCKETS` hashmap.

+{{<figure src="mirrord-listen-bound-listening.gif" alt="mirrord listen detour" height="100%" width="100%">}}

-- Call libc’s `bind` with address port as 0, which looks something like `sockaddr_in.port = 0` at a lower level in C. This allows the - OS to assign a port to our address, without us having to check for any available ports.
+- Call libc’s `bind` with address port as 0, which looks something like `sockaddr_in.port = 0` at a lower level in C. This makes the - OS assign a port to our address, without us having to check for any available ports.
 - Call libc’s `getsockname` to get the port that was assigned to our address.
 We call this our “fake port”.
 - Call libc’s `listen` to qualify as an endpoint open to accepting new connections.
-- Send a message to mirrord-agent that it is listening on the “real port”.
+- Send a message to mirrord-agent, with information including the "real" and "fake port", that a new "peer" has connected to the agent to receive network traffic.

+{{<figure src="mirrord-listen-to-agent.png" alt="mirrord listen detour" height="100%" width="100%">}}

-Well, long story short, mirrord-layer listens on the “fake port” bound to the address specified by the user.
+Long story short, mirrord-layer listens on the “fake port” bound to the address specified by the user.
 For example, if a user calls `bind` on port 80, mirrord-layer will create a port like 3424 and call listen on it by binding the address to it.
 This also means that we don’t need `sudo` to run our web server when listening on a special port like 80 since it is never actually bound.
 And in parallel, mirrord-agent is forwarding traffic to this fake port giving us the illusion that our process is running on the remote pod.
 We will talk about how mirrord-agent works in another blog post!

+{{<figure src="mirrord-listen-detour.gif" alt="mirrord listen detour" height="100%" width="100%">}}

 ### [4] accept

 Now we just need to handle new connections!
 Every time [accept](https://man7.org/linux/man-pages/man2/accept.2.html) is called in our local process, we call libc’s `accept` and get a new socket descriptor referring to that connection/socket passed to `accept`, but that’s just not it because under the hood we also maintain an internal connection queue for pending connections.
 This means that every time we receive a new connection request from the agent pod we enqueue that in our `CONNECTION_QUEUE` and each socket descriptor has its own unique queue.
 Now furthermore in our detour for `accept`, we do the following -

-- Is there a socket in `Listening` state in our `SOCKETS` hashmap?
+- Is there a socket in `Listening` state in our `SOCKETS` hashmap, matching the socket passed to the parameters to `accept`?
 - If yes, we get the pending connection from our `CONNECTION_QUEUE` for our original socket descriptor.
 - Add the new socket descriptor to our `SOCKETS` hashmap in the `Connected` state.
 - Modify the pointer to the `sockaddr` struct to implicitly return the address of the new connection.

-{{<figure src="mirrord-accept-detour.gif" alt="mirrord accept detour" height="100%" width="100%">}}
+{{<figure src="mirrord-accept.png" alt="mirrord accept detour" height="100%" width="100%">}}

 Alright then, we have all our detours in place.
 Everything should work smoothly! (that’s what I thought) So let’s test it out by rolling back to the commit with only these detours in place.
 Fair warning before we go ahead, those were primitive times (no CLI) and required manual labor 😔.